phlib/console-process/README.md

 There are 2 implementations.

 1. Background command.
-Allows a process to be interrupted using the signal handler.
+Repeatedly execute a command, until interrupted using the signal handler.
 2. Daemon command.
 Builds on the Background command to allow forking (detaching) the process.

 ## Install